vokimon/apunts/math/math-3n1.md

 ## Limiting factor

-N0 will be reductible if for any k
+N0 will be reducible if for any k

 N0 > 3^Bk*Nk + Ck
 Nk*2^k + sum(ni * 2^i)(0=i<k) > 3^Bk*Nk + Ck